19th September 2009, 6:30 AM

 4) How many volume issues are there so far?

-For the English version by VIZ, the titles that follow the Japanese numbering is currently up to volume 20 at the RS series, and up to volume 25 has been scheduled to be released in 2014.
-The DPPt series is up to its volume 10 (Japanese volume 39), with the next and last volume coming up in June 2014.
+In Japan, 52 volumes have been released.
+Vol. 53, which will continue B2W2 with all new materials (since all magazine materials have been compiled for this series), has not had a release date announced yet.
+For the English version by VIZ, the titles that follow the Japanese numbering is currently up to volume 26 at the Emerald series, with schedules set to release up to 29.
+The DPPt series is completed at volume 11 (Japanese volume 40).
 The HGSS series has been completed (2 volumes in total, the Japanese 41 and 42).
-For the BW arc, the full volume format is up the second volume (Japanese vol. 44), while the mini-volumes are still being published with 14 volumes so far.
+For the BW arc, the full volume format is up the fourth volume (Japanese vol. 46), while the mini-volumes are still being published.

 When Viz first started translating the series years ago, they occasionally broke up each volume into several smaller comics and released them separately.
 While you can read about the Japanese volume listings on the site, the following is the listing of Viz's titles of the 7 volumes they translated, and the individual release titles under each volume: